tytydraco/yessleep/out/Im_a_Nuller_and_Today_an_Attempt_was_Made_on_my_Life.md

 “You didn’t read it, did you?”
 Agent Finch growled.

 “I did!”
 I said, looking at him in shock.
-“I practically memorized it!”
+“I memorized it!”

 “Finch,” the man on the speaker said.
 “What are you experiencing?”

-Agent Finch clenched his jaw with concentration before he said, “I can feel a crack in her shield.”
+Agent Finch clenched his jaw with concentration before he said, “I feel a crack in her shield.”

 I raised my eyebrows in surprise.
 “Really?”